MQTT Protocol Reference

 Topic schema

-All topics use the Device ID (never the auth token) as the identifier:
+All topics use the Device ID in the topic path.

 Device → Server